Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 When we send a downstream message using Direct method via the Function, the Function is responsible for choosing the prererred gateway based on its existing knowledge of the preferred gateway.
 Due to that we can be sure that we have the active connection and can therefore send downstream messages.

-#### Implementation

-The LNS in-memory dictionary is mapping DevEuis to a flag indicating whether we are the winning or losing LNS.

-- Where should we store locally this structure ❔

-  - LNS LoRaDeviceClient.ConnectionManager since all of the operations pass through it.
-  - LoRaDevice: in the case of Join requests we don't yet have a LoRaDevice and would need to create one without fetching the twin
-  - LoRaDeviceClient

 #### Delay on the LNS itself or on the Function ❔